 - Hierarchical Teams – SAFe Trains, Teams of Teams, Tribes + Squads, etc

 - Multiple Coaches – One or more SAFe Coaches acting locally or geographically-dispersed

 For large-scale efforts, try AgilityHealth® Radars.
-This premium assessment-as-a-service yields deeper insight and understanding into SAFe Transformations by assessing both the condition of the Teams and the condition(s) surrounding the Teams (Infrastructure, Systems Teams, DevOps Teams, Release Teams, Finance, HR, etc.).
+This premium assessment-as-a-service yields deeper insight and understanding into SAFe Transformations by assessing both the condition of the Teams and the condition(s) surrounding the Teams (Infrastructure, Systems Teams, DevSecOps Teams, Release Teams, Finance, HR, etc.).

 Need assistance with the radars?
 ICON has a team of certified AgilityHealth® facilitators to help you learn.
 By applying highly focused, repeatable assessments, these facilitators clarify the behaviors to be adapted and create more predictable outcomes.

 It is important that your assessment is not about how well your teams execute Scrum or Kanban, but about the maturity of your SAFe Transformation.
 The results of the assessment should stimulate conversations about how to become more mature in the areas that are weak and how to encourage the areas that are strong so that they remain a part of the culture.

 If you are unsure about which tool is right for you, don’t hesitate to contact us.
 ICON specializes in meeting you where you are, gathering the full picture of your situation before offering guidance.

 Why the Best Organizations Set up a LACE (and you should too)

 Once your SAFe Transformation has occurred, how can sustain your success?
 To continue achieving great business outcomes, your organization must fully commit to adopting and continuously improving the Lean-Agile way of working.
 The best way to do that is with a centralized leadership team that promotes collaboration and Lean-Agile best practices across the enterprise.